-Activity Fee Frequency Pilot Set Up £390.00 One off Submission of complete and accurate dataset 1.
-Dataset submitted which provides: - 1a Assurance that the initial assessments identified red flag symptoms appropriately. - 1b How many consultations took place for patients in the 1a cohort. - 1c Assurance the clinical protocol was followed for each patient. - 1d What the outcome was for each patient.
+Activity Fee Frequency Pilot set up fee £390.00 One off Submission of complete and accurate dataset 1.
+Dataset submitted which provides: 1a Assurance that the initial assessments identified red flag symptoms appropriately.
+1b How many consultations took place for patients in the 1a cohort.
+1c Assurance the clinical protocol was followed for each patient.
+1d What the outcome was for each patient.
 2. Data sharing as per specification and evaluation plan.
-3. Quality assurance checks. £260.00 Monthly Service Delivery 1 to 5 consultations per month £68.62 Monthly 6 to 10 consultations per month £137.23 Monthly 11 or more consultations per month £150.96 Monthly Total for delivering service £328.62 to £410.96 Monthly Fee for supporting evaluation To be determined One off
+3. Quality assurance checks. £260.00 Monthly Service Delivery 1 to 5 consultations per month £68.62 Monthly 6 to 10 consultations per month £137.23 Monthly 11 or more consultations per month £150.96 Monthly Total for delivering service £328.62 to £410.96 Monthly